PCstumbleine/voyagesapi/Readme.md

 	* numeric fields using ranges [lower,upper] (lower can == upper)
 	* e.g. voyage_dates__imp_arrival_at_port_of_dis_year=1810,1812
 * select only specific columns to return, e.g., selected_fields=voyage_dates__imp_arrival_at_port_of_dis_year,voyage_slaves_numbers__imp_total_num_slaves_disembarked
-* try to get an autocomplete endpoint in place for certain fields

 next up: